drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Conclusion

-To summarize, receptor-based drug design is an approach, ligand-receptor complementary features is a concept, and docking treatments is a technique.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/conclusion-593c08be'><i class='fa fa-play' aria-hidden='true'></i></button>To summarize, receptor-based drug design is an approach, ligand-receptor complementary features is a concept, and docking treatments is a technique.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.